Ali2653766/React-Ecommerce/README.md

 ## License

 This project is for educational/demo purposes.
-Feel free to use and extend it for your own learning
+Feel free to use and extend it for your own learning or